bhaaskara/GCP/Known Issues.md

 # VPC
 ## Firewall rules
 Default source range: When you omit a source specification in an ingress rule, Google Cloud uses the default source IPv4 address range **0.0.** **0.0/0** (any IPv4 address).
 The default value does not include IPv6 sources.

+# DNS Suffix
+GCP dns suffix can be any string, i.e "comp2"
+This is used while creating the dns records in dns zones existing dns zones can be checked under - GCP console -> cloud DNS